{{ $t('salary.net_income') }}

 What is CPF

-The Central Provident Fund (CPF) is set up to play one of the most important fuctions in Singapore's comprehensive social security system.
+The Central Provident Fund (CPF) is set up to play one of the most important functions in Singapore's comprehensive social security system.

 This is around 5% to 20% depending on Age and SPR status, and is capped on your monthly salary, currently capped at S$6,800.
 This means that the first S$6,800 of your monthly salary is subject to CPF contributions.
 Any amount above that won't have a portion deducted for CPF.